NoXPhasma/protondb_faq/README.md

-## Why my games crash on start, run very slow or have rendering issues?
+## Why do my games crash on start, run very slow or have rendering issues?

-#### Be sure that your system is up-to-date and that you use the latest drivers available for your graphics card.
+#### Be sure that your system is up-to-date and that you are using the latest drivers available for your graphics card.

-#### Be sure that you have checked on [WineHQ](https://appdb.winehq.org) If your game runs on Wine.
-If you see that it run, then maybe an 3rd Party DRM like "Denuvo" is making trouble here.
+#### Take a look at the site for your game on [WineHQ](https://appdb.winehq.org), you might find workarounds to make it run.
+If the site reports that it runs with Wine it could be a Proton specific issue or maybe a 3rd party DRM like "Denuvo" is making trouble here.

 #### Be sure that you run Steam with Steam Runtime libraries:

 - Arch: Use Steam (Runtime)

 - Solus: Disable the native-runtime in their "linux-steam-integration-tool"

 Note:

 - These are stable drivers if you want to use newer beta/devel drivers do it on your own!